ffoucart/Astrosoma/README.md

 * GetNoise()
 Obtain a realization of the (fake) LIGO noise in Fourier space.
 As PhenomGW, this outputs a [2,Nbins_f] matrix with the real and imaginary parts of the noise at the Nbins_f chosen frequencies

-* GetLIGOLikelihood(ModelGW,SignalGW)
+* GetLIGOLogLikelihood(ModelGW,SignalGW)
-Returns the likelihood of the input model ModelGW given the input signal SignalGW.
+Returns the logarithm of the likelihood of the input model ModelGW given the input signal SignalGW.
 Both input variables are [2,Nbins_f] matrices, while the output is a real number.

 * GetLIGOSNR(SignalGW)